awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 ## Paths<a name="amazon-states-language-paths"></a>

 In the Amazon States Language, a *path* is a string beginning with `$` that you can use to identify components within JSON text\.
 Paths follow [JsonPath](https://github.com/json-path/JsonPath) syntax\.
+You can specify a path to access subsets of the input when specifying values for `InputPath`, `ResultPath`, and `OutputPath`\.
+For more information see [Input and Output Processing in Step Functions](concepts-input-output-filtering.md)\.

+**Note**
+You can also specify a JSON node of the input or the context object by using paths within the `"Parameters"` field of a state definition\.
+See [Pass Parameters to a Service API](connect-parameters.md)\.

 ## Reference Paths<a name="amazon-states-language-reference-paths"></a>